Robert D. Hough

-Robert D. Hough is an American born mathematician specializing in number theory, probability and discrete mathematics.
-He is an associate professor of mathematics at Stony Brook University.
+Robert D. Hough is an American born mathematician specializing in number theory, probability, and discrete mathematics.
+He is currently an associate professor of mathematics at Stony Brook University.

 Early life and education

-Hough holds BS in Math, MS in CS and PhD in Math degrees from Stanford University.
+Hough holds BS in Math, MS in CS, and PhD in Math degrees from Stanford University.
 He completed his PhD under Kannan Soundararajan in 2012.
 Hough was a post-doctoral researcher at Cambridge University and Oxford University in the United Kingdom working with Ben Green from 2013 to 2015, and was a post-doctoral member of the Institute for Advanced Study, Princeton, New Jersey from 2015 to 2016.